 - 1. Execute the investigation of your choice. - 2.
-Select one or more of the items in the List view. - 3.
+Select one or more of the items in the List or List (all entities) view. - 3.
 Right-click the items selected.
-A context menu shows up. - 4.
-Select the option One-click investigation and retrieve all the items of a particular class.
-Choose among: - ◆ Retrieve all objects - ◆ Retrieve all activities - ◆ Retrieve all events
+A context menu shows up.

+- 4. Select the option One-click investigation and retrieve all the items of a particular class.
+Choose among:

+- ◆ Retrieve all objects

+- ◆ Retrieve all activities

+- ◆ Retrieve all events